deedy5/primp/README.md

 ## Features
 - [x] Impersonate: impersonate option mimics web browsers by replicating their headers and TLS/JA3/JA4/HTTP2 fingerprints.
 - [x] Automatic Character Encoding Detection: the encoding is taken from the `Content-Type` header or `<meta ... charset=` within the html, or if not found, `UTF-8`.
-If the encoding does not match the content, the library automatically detects and uses the correct encoding to decode the text.
+If the encoding is incorrect, the library tries to determine the correct encoding to decode the text.
 - [x] Html2text: the `text_plain`|`text_markdown` response attributes extract *plain*|*markdown* text from html.
-- [x] All decoders: `gzip`, `brotli`, `zstd` are already included and do not require third party packages.
+- [x] All Decoders: `gzip`, `brotli`, `zstd` are already included and do not require third party packages.
-- [x] Small Size: the compiled library is about 6.9MB in size.
 - [x] High Performance: the library is designed for a large number of threads, uses all processors, and releases the GIL.
 - [x] Thread-safe: library can be safely used in multithreaded environments.
+- [x] Small Size: the compiled library is about 6.8MB in size.

 ## Benchmark